veselv2010/NowPlaying/README.md

 # NowPlaying
-spotify current track to csgo chat very nice
+spotify/windows media current track to csgo chat very nice

+(Windows media provider works as a workaround for now, because spotify does not work in russia anymore)

 There are WPF and CLI verisons for now